 A positive customer journey throughout the entire life cycle of the customer relationship makes it easier to absorb negative distortions within the relationship, often even turning them into a positive: from the complaint to a positive NPS score*.

 Templates and software standards are justified, but only if I do not endanger the positive individuality of the company, the software can grow with the digitization speed of my company, and the dependence on the software manufacturer for my very own core processes does not get out of hand.
-Otherwise I will be led instead of leading.
+Otherwise, I will be led instead of leading.

 Take your customer relationship (customer journey) into your own hands.
 Do not trust that the standard software will suit you or that the necessary changes in your organization will save you time and effort.
 Be confident enough to highlight your added value and act individually on the market.
-The complexity in your industry requires a solution that, together with the right partner, allows you maximum flexibility.
+The complexity of your industry requires a solution that, together with the right partner, allows you maximum flexibility.

 Flexible, customizable standard platforms with a no-/low-code approach could help you to find the right balance between both worlds.
 In my experience, the initial effort involved in introducing a solution is rarely an indicator of how well a system will suit the company in the long term.
-Approximately 60% - 70% of the external initial effort is not used for technology, but for work on the company: to finally standardize and improve the processes, to create data bases, to transfer and implement the corporate strategy into a CRM strategy.
-This is the only way to guarantee long-term success, which is not only reflected in good user acceptance, but also helps the company to make its customer relationship profitable in the long term.
+Approximately 60% - 70% of the external initial effort is not used for technology, but for work on the company: to finally standardize and improve the processes, to create databases, and to transfer and implement the corporate strategy into a CRM strategy.
+This is the only way to guarantee long-term success, which is not only reflected in good user acceptance but also helps the company to make its customer relationship profitable in the long term.